Common Skin Problems

 Many of the skin problems seen in toddlers are also seen in babies.
 Read about conditions which commonly affect toddlers.

-Birthmarks – blemishes or markings on a baby’s skin on any part of the body.
+Blemishes or markings on a baby’s skin on any part of the body.
 The two most common types are known as port-wine stains, which are present at birth, and hemangiomas, which can appear later on.
 Birthmarks may change over time, growing with the child or fading.
 While usually harmless, some people find birthmarks unflattering and opt to minimise their appearance with corticosteroid medications or pulsed-dye laser treatment.

-Cradle cap – a form of seborrheic dermatitis which presents as a thick, yellow or brown crust on the scalp of infants.
+A form of seborrheic dermatitis which presents as a thick, yellow or brown crust on the scalp of infants.
 Other symptoms include greasiness, flaky or reddened skin.
 Cradle cap is caused by inflammation of the sebaceous (oil-producing) glands which are stimulated by the mother’s hormones in utero.
 Despite its unpleasant appearance, cradle cap is usually harmless and typically resolves without treatment by three months of age.

 Spreading, irritating or persistent cases may represent other dermatoses, such as atopic dermatitis.
 In addition, the skin beneath the crust can occasionally become infected.
 In such cases, further medical treatment may be required.
 Home remedies for minimising cradle cap include massage with mineral oil to loosen scales, followed by shampooing hair and removing the crusts with a soft toothbrush.
 Mild anti-dandruff shampoos containing salicylic acid may also improve the condition.

-Eczema – refers to a range of conditions which involve skin inflammation, the most common of these being atopic dermatitis.
+Refers to a range of conditions which involve skin inflammation, the most common of these being atopic dermatitis.
 Atopic dermatitis is characterised by an itchy, red rash which most commonly appears on the face and scalp.
 The condition usually appears in a child’s first year of life and may be dry, scaly, blistered, weeping, bleeding or warm to the touch.

 Atopic dermatitis is a complex disease and, although its precise cause is unknown, various genetic and environmental factors are believed to be involved.
 As a result, children who have a family history of allergy or dermatitis are more prone to developing this type of dermatosis.